RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 The drive from Valdez to Denali is about 7 hours, so we split it up with an overnight stay at a BLM campground shortly after Paxson, through Ahtna tribe Tazlina village, just off the Denali Highway.

-The campground was basic but packed with travelers and it was peaceful and made the drive way more manageable.
-We got there so late, but since it is nearly never dark in the summer, it felt comfortable to seek for a spot, and cook dinner that was so comforting for all of us, after that long drive.
+The campground was basic but packed with travelers and it was peaceful and made the drive more manageable.
+We got there late, but since it is nearly never dark in the summer, Seeking for a spot, and cooking a comfort dinner were manageable, and very much needed, after that long drive.

-Driving on the Denali highway was challenging... it says you can drive as fast as 50mph, but really, it isn't safe to drive on more than 25-30mph, especially with an RV, as the majority of the road is either gravel with potholes or poorly-paved road with huge potholes.
+Driving on the Denali highway was challenging... while the speed limit is 50mph, it really isn't safe to drive on more than 25-30mph, especially with an RV, as the majority of the road is either gravel or poorly-paved road with multiple huge potholes.

 Day 11–14: Denali National Park – Peaks, Bears & Shuttle Rides

 Next came Denali, and it did not disappoint.
 We spent 3 days hiking, exploring, and soaking in the views of the Denali Range.
-The park has a shuttle system (you can’t drive in past a certain point), and we took it all the way to mile 43—the furthest you can go right now due to an ongoing closure.
+The park has a shuttle system (you can’t drive in past a certain point), and we took it all the way to mile 43—the furthest we could go (as of 2025) due to an ongoing closure.

 We hopped off the shuttle around mile 35 for a quiet stretch and ended up hiking and enjoying a rare piece of serene and secluded mighty nature, in the middle of nowhere—just us and the mountains.
 Later in the evening, we caught the next shuttle and just 2 miles from where we finished our hike, we were very lucky to see a mama bear with two older cubs strolling right next to the bus! (watch the short video I shared!).